calimero-network/docs/docs/builder-directory/index.md

 4. **Identities = Context Members** - `executor_id()` returns member identity
 5. **Capture the Application ID** - You need it in your frontend config

-This is why the first step after `npm run network:bootstrap` is always to grab the Application ID and update your frontend configuration!
+This is why the first step after `pnpm network:bootstrap` is always to grab the Application ID and update your frontend configuration!

 **4.2 Build Scripts** (`package.json`)